Music Bio – Pt.4

 (FTF)

-Kim cannot remember which band member suggested the name, First Things First, but explains that the thinking behind it was that the most important thing (i.e: the ‘First Thing’) that the band wanted to get right was the music, as then everything else would – hopefully – fall into place.
+“It was our lead singer, Keith Stuart, who suggested the name, First Things First”, explains Kim.
+The thinking behind it being that the most important thing (i.e: the ‘First Thing’) that the band wanted to get right was the music, as then everything else would – hopefully – fall into place.
 So to them this well used biblical phrase meant: ‘putting the music first.’

 “I remember well how dedicated we were to that ideal.
 Our most ambitious piece, The Seasons Suite, was written while we were still teenagers.
 Unsurprisingly, it was in four parts but with sixty-eight changes in it.
 And, being twenty-five minutes in length, it took a year before we could play the whole thing through, from memory, without mistakes.
 However, it was not really a suitable number for live shows – but more of an album track that you would want to sit down and listen too in a quiet room.
 We did it because we were determined to prove ourselves worthy as writers and musicians – like the people who climb mountains.
 It was a challenge and we wanted to plant a ‘flag’ that represented a pinnacle of musical achievement.
 Looking back, some might say we were being self-indulgent, and in some ways we were, but then again, there were other bands like, Deep Purple, Jethro Tull and Emersion Lake & Lake (ELP) doing similarly ‘big’ things then” says, Kim.